Nature's Ancient Wonder with Modern Science Backing

 1. Can rosemary oil really help with hair growth?

 Yes, research suggests rosemary oil can be effective for hair growth.
 Studies have shown it to be comparable to minoxidil (a common hair loss medication) for treating androgenetic alopecia, with fewer side effects like scalp itching.
 The benefits likely come from improved scalp circulation, regeneration of tissues through compounds like carnosic acid, and potential blocking of DHT, a hormone linked to hair loss.
+Regular application over several months may be necessary to see results.

 2. Is rosemary oil safe during pregnancy?